 “Perfect,” Rose said.
 “You can keep her company while the rest of us go shopping!”

-James groaned.
+James groaned like a giant five-year-old.
 “Can’t we just get ice cream?”
 He waved to Mrs. Longbottom as Rose pushed him towards the door.

 Scorpius gave Albus a clap on the back.
 "You should go for it," he said quietly.
 "We wouldn't mind waiting for the two of you."
-He snickered loudly, and got a cold stare from Rose.
+He snickered loudly.

 Albus shot a look at his brother, in case he'd heard Scorpius' jab, but James was hanging back to inspect the balcony from a different angle.

 "Balloons there.
-Streamers from there to there," he hummed to himself, seemingly oblivious to the comment
+Streamers from there to there," he hummed to himself, seemingly oblivious.

 When James had moved on to the other end of the tavern, Albus sighed in relief.
 "It's not like that," he said.
 Scorpius snorted.
 "Alright it is," he conceded, "but it's complicated."